FIT2082/28891422_RESEARCH_NOTEBOOK/week3.md

 Currently we are analysing room tempreture and trying to identify the rate of cooling and heating

-These are some plots of the distrubution of tempreture across the year and also a histogram is provided just to get an idea of how a data looks
+These are some plots of the distrubution of tempreture across the year and also a histogram is provided just to get an idea of how the data looks

 ![Room Tempreture across six months](room_temp.png)

 ![Room Temp histogram](room_temp_hist.png)

-## plans for next week
+## Plans for next week

 1. We decided to migrate to R as that is what our supervisor Christoph has more experience in.

-2. We need to pick a particular day for analysis and try to see if we can create a function which accurately idenfies the heating and cooling periods signified by change of rate and to find the particular gradient for it.
+2. We need to pick a particular day for analysis and try to see if we can create a function which accurately identifies the heating and cooling periods signified by change of rate and to find the particular gradient for it.
 It will be quite tricky but not impossible.
 Christoph gave us the code which fits exponential models but instead we'll try to change and integrate it to see if we can get a linear model out of it.